Dorothy Mary Braund: Auctions

-Braund stated in 1979 that she was glad that "the collectors aren’t interested because it means that people buy my paintings because they like them, not because they are good investments," confirming that she didn't feel undervalued as a female artist.
+Braund stated in 1979 that she was glad that "the collectors aren't interested because it means that people buy my paintings because they like them, not because they are good investments," confirming that she didn't feel undervalued as a female artist.
 Braund's work has been offered at auction multiple times, realising prices ranging from US$214 to US$20,935, depending on the size and medium of the artwork.
-On 14 and 15 August 1994, 'The Art Class' 1960 and 'Bathers, Sandringham' 1979, were auctioned at Christie's Sydney.
-Since 2007, and following the artist's death in 2013, the record price for this artist at auction is US$20,935 for 'John and Audrey' 1956, sold at Mossgreen Auctions, Melbourne in 2014.
+On 14 and 15 August 1994, The Art Class 1960 and Bathers, Sandringham 1979, were auctioned at Christie's Sydney.
+Since 2007, and following the artist's death in 2013, the record price for this artist at auction is US$20,935 for John and Audrey 1956, sold at Mossgreen Auctions, Melbourne in 2014.

-Figure 1

 Exhibitions and awards

 Braund exhibited extensively in the Eastern states and is represented in several public collections including National Gallery of Australia, Art Canberra, Art Gallery of South Australia, National Gallery of Victoria, the Queensland Art Gallery, the Cruthers Collection of Women's Art at the University of Western Australia, university galleries such as the Monash University Museum of Art, and such regional galleries as Bendigo, Castlemaine, Langwarrin, and Mornington.

 Braund was awarded Prizes in competitive exhibitions at Albury 1962, Colac 1964, Bendigo 1966 and Muswellbrook 1972.
 Her exhibitions from the 1980s onwards, were largely with Eastgate & Holst Gallery, Melbourne.
 Since 1990, Jillian Holst and Rod Eastgate, who are Dealers in Fine Art, have been successful agents of Braund's.